Does Moon Prep only work with students pursuing BS/MD programs or medical school?

 How does billing work?

-Counselors bill for their time with the student: virtual meetings, essay editing, interview prep, etc.
+Counselors bill for their time with the student: virtual meetings, essay editing, interview prep, etc. Online and offline time is billed at the same rate.

 On the 1st/15th of each month, you will receive a detailed invoice with the date, length of meeting (down to the minute), and description of what was covered.